rehosting/penguin/docs/playbook.md

 given name corresponds to.

 Typically a custom binary is used to access U-Boot environments with support for getting and setting keys.
-These are foten based off the open source [fw_env](https://github.com/ARM-software/u-boot/blob/master/tools/env/fw_env.c) program.
+These are often based off the open source [fw_env](https://github.com/ARM-software/u-boot/blob/master/tools/env/fw_env.c) program.

 ### When to set boot arguments